 The Cybersecurity (CS) Digest is a curated bi-weekly news summary for cybersecurity professionals.
 It is transmitted in an HTML-formatted email and provides links to articles and news summaries across a spectrum of cybersecurity topics.

-CSIAC Webinar Mar 24th @ 1100 to 1200 EDT – Agile, Energy-Efficient and Trustworthy Intelligence at the Edge - CSIAC
+In Cased You Missed It: CSIAC Webinar – Agile, Energy-Efficient and Trustworthy Intelligence at the Edge - CSIAC

 Artificial intelligence (AI) has become the linchpin in a growing number of products, services, and research programs which are aimed at automating and enhancing the human decision-making process.
-Indeed, AI is poised to play a critical role in the future of healthcare, transportation, manufacturing, and defense, to name a few.
 However, there are still several application domains (satellites, wearables, wireless, etc.) that cannot afford the size, weight, and power (SWaP) overheads associated with executing state-of-the-art AI algorithms.
-This talk will discuss previous and ongoing research to bridge the gap and enable AI in the most SWaP-constrained environments.
-This research takes a holistic approach, examining the entire AI stack, from devices and circuits to algorithms and applications.
+This webinar discusses previous and ongoing research to bridge the gap and enable AI in the most SWaP-constrained environments.

 Tags: Artificial Intelligence (AI)